tamas6/fdp-website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "<strong>Applications</strong>"
+  headline: Applications
-  content: <strong>Fairdrive<br></strong>Fairdrive is a dApp that leverages decentralized
+  content: Application ecosystem around Fair Data Protocol is growing daily.
+Below
-    storage on Swarm.
+    are a few applications that might inspire you to develop your own.<strong><br><br>Fairdrive<br></strong>Fairdrive is a dApp that opens the self-sovereign cloud to the individual users.
 It consists of a typical "Drive" interface with files and folders, making it convenient for end users.
-You can access the GitHub<span class="Apple-converted-space">
+You can access the GitHub<span class="Apple-converted-space"> </span><a href="https://github.com/fairDataSociety/fairdrive-theapp" title="">here</a>.
-    </span><a href="https://github.com/fairDataSociety/fairdrive-theapp" title="">here</a>.<br><br><strong>FairPass<br></strong>A
+    Read more and try it out by going to Fairdrive <a href="https://fairdrive.fairdatasociety.org/" title="Fairdrive">page</a>.<br><br><strong>FairPass<br></strong>A decentralized
-    decentralized password manager built with FairOS on top of Swarm storage.
+    password manager built with FairOS on top of Swarm storage.
 It can save "passwords" and "notes" and works for desktop and mobile.
-You can access the GitHub<span class="Apple-converted-space"> </span><a href="https://github.com/fairDataSociety/FairPass"
+You can access the GitHub<span class="Apple-converted-space">
-    title="">here</a>.
+    </span><a href="https://github.com/fairDataSociety/FairPass" title="">here</a>.
   slug: ''
   media:
     image: "/uploads/2022/06/11/shubham-dhage-uxdu0gg5pqq-unsplash.jpeg"